-Every swinging fire door must have a labeled self-latching device.
-Dead bolts may be provided in addition to the latch bolt, except on doors in a means of egress, in which case interconnected locks may be used which retract the dead bolt with the latch bolt.
+Every swinging fire door must have a listed and labeled self-latching device.
+Dead bolts may be provided in addition to the latch bolt, except on doors in a means of egress, in which case interconnected locks may be used which simultaneously retract the dead bolt with the latch bolt.
 Dead bolts may not be used in place of latch bolts.

-When selecting latching devices, it is important to use the correct length of latch bolt, a requirement that can vary with the door construction and the manufacturer's fire testing program.
+When selecting latching devices, it is important to use the correct length of latch bolt, a requirement that can vary with the door construction and the manufacturer's listing.
 It is common for a pair of doors to require a longer latch bolt throw than a single door.
 The minimum latch bolt length that must be used for any given door is indicated on the fire door label.

-An exception to latching for fire rated openings is allowed by the IBC for double egress doors in corridors that are in a smoke barrier.
-The omission of positive latching devices must be included in the door manufacturer's listing.
+An exception to latching for fire-rated openings is allowed by the IBC for double egress doors in corridors that are in a smoke barrier.
 State and local building code authorities may also allow latching to be omitted in certain openings.
 Consult individual manufacturers for labeling capabilities.